Trackdrive/trackdrive-js/readme.md

 #### Number Format

-The format for the displayed number.
-The acceptable values are:
+The format for the displayed number can be changed by setting `data-format`

 **plain**  +18001231234